captbaritone/jordaneldredge.com/posts/my-git-alias-for-shipping-a-feature-branch.md

 /*
-Title: My Git alais for shipping a feature branch
+Title: My Git alias for shipping a feature branch
 Description:
 Author: Jordan Eldredge
 Date: 2013/12/04
 */

 I use [feature branching][1] as part of my Git workflow.
-Once a feature is implented, I need to merge it's branch into master and push it to the Git server.
+Once a feature is implemented, I need to merge it's branch into master and push it to the Git server.
 That used to look like this:

     git checkout master
     git merge feature-415 # Having to remember the branch name